HCDE COVID-19 Information

 Returning to campus

 As we are in Phase 2, all who are able to work from home are encouraged to do so.
 All official HCDE business is taking place remotely.
-Sieg Hall remains closed except for faculty, staff, and academic student employees who have been approved for on-site work.
+Sieg Building remains closed except for faculty, staff, and academic student employees who have been approved for on-site work.

 Students in HCDE classes